auhustsinovich/Collections/README.md

 - `push`, which adds an element to the collection.
 - `pop`, which removes and returns the most recently added element.
 - `top`, which returns the most recently added element without removing it.
-- `minimum`, which allows effective finding the minimum in the collection of elements.

 ### `StackStatistics` has four main operations: